Winter Break Information

 Permanently vacating a room

-If you are not returning to Cornell for second semester, you must completely vacate your room, have your RA inspect the condition of your room, and return your key(s) before the halls close.
-If your room is not inventoried and you fail to turn in your keys, you will forfeit your right to appeal assessed damages and will be charged $40.00 for room key replacement and $10.00 for hall entry key replacement as well as a fine for improper checkout.
+If you are not returning to Cornell for the second semester, you must completely vacate your room, and return your key(s) before the halls close to the Residence Life office.
+If your room is not inventoried and you fail to turn in your keys, you will forfeit your right to appeal assessed damages and will be charged for a room key replacement (and, if applicable, for a hall entry key replacement) as well as be assessed a fine for improper checkout.
 Failure to comply with the request to vacate your room of personal items may result in fees for hauling and disposal of belongings.
 Students who are withdrawing from Cornell must complete the withdrawal process; contact Student Affairs for more details.

 Students living in a room with an unassigned space (empty bed)